cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-component-ref-component-attribute

-   1. Every :code:`component_ref` element MUST contain an unprefixed :code:`component` attribute.
+   1. Every :code:`component_ref` element MUST contain a :code:`component` attribute.

       The value of this attribute